A growing list of US colleges are canceling or rerouting study abroad programs because of the coronavirus - KTVZ

 A growing list of American universities have canceled study abroad programs as the novel coronavirus continues to spread.

-At least five universities have suspended programs in Italy, where the number of confirmed cases has risen to 374, including 12 deaths.
+At least seven universities have suspended programs in Italy, where the number of confirmed cases has risen to 374, including 12 deaths.
 Others have canceled programs in China and South Korea.

 Semester at Sea, an educational cruise program with hundreds of American students on board, was due to visit Seychelles and Mauritius, but is rerouting to Mozambique instead after learning the ship would be turned away.